dougieboat/UK-Bank-Customers-Analysis/README.md

 - **Segment Expansion:** Explore incentives or tailored services for underrepresented regions like Wales and Northern Ireland.
 - **Seasonal Promotions:** Take advantage of the Q4 spike with limited-time offers or referral programs.
 - **Job-Specific Products:** Introduce premium products or loyalty programs for white-collar workers to increase retention.

 ---

+> _Ready to explore the dashboard?
+Download the [Power BI file](https://github.com/dougieboat/UK-Bank-Customers-Analysis/blob/e7bb905314a14bee18fd9b657d2eb82550108b8d/P6-UK-Bank-Customers.pbix) and dive into the insights!_

+---